gfusee/mx-sdk-as/README.md

 This issue is known by the AssemblyScript and should be fixed in the future : https://github.com/AssemblyScript/assemblyscript/issues/798

-### Garbage collector

-I did not succeed to run contracts with the AssemblyScript garbage collector, MultiversX VM says "invalid contract code" and "unknown error" when trying to.

-### VM calls

-Currently, I'm doing too much useless VM calls, especially when using `Array` with custom structs.
-This has been resolved in the branch `feature/update_deps` (not compiling yet I'm doing a BIG refactor about heap allocation)

 ### Heap allocations

 The biggest limitation of AssemblyScript I'm facing is that classes does not act as C structs, they are always allocated on the heap and this lead to big issues.
-I used a heavy workaround for some classes (ElrondString, BigUint, ...) but not for all classes because this take a lot of time to refactor all.
+I used a heavy workaround for some classes (ManagedBuffer, BigUint, ...) but not for all classes because this take a lot of time to refactor all.

 This issue is known by the AssemblyScript team : https://github.com/AssemblyScript/assemblyscript/issues/2254